lwjglgamedev/lwjglbook-bookcontents-leg/chapter10/chapter10.md

 shaderProgram.setUniform("pointLight", currPointLight);
 ```

-We will not include the whole source code because this chapter would be too longer and it would not contribute too much to clarify the concepts explained here.
+We will not include the whole source code because this chapter would be too long and it would not contribute too much to clarify the concepts explained here.
+You can check it in the source code that accompanies this book.

 ![Lightning results](lightning_result.png)